Yes, Florida school vouchers can be used for TVs, skateboards, theme park tickets

 Some things, like TVs, parents can only purchase every few years.

-Step Up for Students’ website does urge parents to confirm if a purchase can be reimbursed before they spend the money.
+Step Up for Students’ website urges parents to confirm if a purchase can be reimbursed before they spend the money.

 In the case of private school students, the money is only available if there is some left after the cost of tuition.